marioszabo/marioszabo/README.md

 ---
- Passionate about helping people get into cloud and sharing my learnings in cloud, DevOps and now DevRel.
+ Passionate about helping people get into cloud and sharing my learnings in cloud, DevOps and Networking.

 ---